Dakuider/Eallfedem/Locations/ScarredLands.md

 A ruined settlement inhabited by Wildlings.

-### Dripping Grotto
+### Dripping Caverns

-A moist cave inhabited by Lizardfolk.
+A moist cave inhabited by a Wyvern.